mzazon/awesome-cloud-projects/aws/reserved-instance-automation/reserved-instance-automation.md

 ## Prerequisites

-1. AWS account with Cost Explorer enabled and appropriate permissions for Cost Explorer API, Lambda, EventBridge, SNS, S3, and DynamoDB
+1. AWS account with Cost Explorer enabled and appropriate permissions for Cost Explorer API, Lambda, EventBridge, SNS, S3, DynamoDB, and EC2
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic knowledge of AWS cost management concepts and Reserved Instances
 4. Existing Reserved Instances in your account (or ability to create test RIs)